Ben Briley: Personal life

 Briley began singing at a very young age – his first performance was at a family Christmas party when he was only three years old.
 He won several talent shows during grade school, and when he was eleven years old, he performed the National Anthem at a Vanderbilt University basketball game.
 In second grade, Briley was inspired by the devotion that he felt for his younger sister, Mary Meggan, to request that his school observe a special holiday for siblings.
 The school adopted his idea, and Brothers and Sisters Day spread throughout Tennessee.
 It was recognized by then-governor Don Sundquist and became an official holiday for the state.
 Al Gore, who was vice-president at the time, heard about it and told President Bill Clinton, who then designated the third week of November as National Family Week.
 Later, President George W. Bush also responded to the idea and declared June 2, 2001, as National Child's Day.

 Briley can play over twelve instruments, including the guitar, piano, banjo, harmonica, and dobro.
 His primary musical influence is Johnny Cash, and his style encompasses a wide variety of genres, including country, gospel, bluegrass, southern rock, R&B, and blues.
 While attending Gallatin High School, Briley was elected student body president.
 He considered pursuing a career in politics.
 He joined a musical group called "The Performers" during high school, and sang with them at various school events, as well as for the Tennessee General Assembly.
 Although he is a devoted fan of the University of Tennessee's Tennessee Vols, Briley attended Middle Tennessee State University, where he served as an anchor for campus sports and received a degree in broadcasting, marketing, and public relations.
 He continued to pursue music during college, performing with multiple bands in coffee houses and joining a gospel group called "25 Drive".
 He released an album with this group and together, they participated in the National Quartet Convention.

 American Idol

 Post-Idol career

 After his participation on American Idol, Briley released an EP, titled, Outlier, in December 2014.
+Outlier received positive attention from the Lebanon Democrat and The York Dispatch.
+Holly Tong wrote in the Lebanon Democrat that Outlier "showcases [Briley's] individuality and versatility".